 Tezos Market Cap and Price Movement

-Tezos has a current block time of 60 seconds and annual inflation of 3.6%, with about 736,413,944 XTZ in circulating supply with no maximum supply at the moment.
+Tezos has a current block time of 60 seconds and an annual inflation of 3.6%, with about 736,413,944 XTZ in circulating supply with no maximum supply at the moment.
 The digital asset ranks among the top 15 cryptocurrencies by market cap and has rallied over 300% since the March 12 black Thursday selloff.

 Current Development Plan

-In the first quarter of 2020, Tulip Tools released the latest version of Tplus, a tool that helps developers automate common tasks like setting up of Tezos nodes/sandboxes and related software that is helpful during the development process, such as indexes, APIs, and blockchain explorers.
+In the first quarter of 2020, Tulip Tools released the latest version of Tplus, a tool that helps developers automate common tasks like the setting up of Tezos nodes/sandboxes and related software that is helpful during the development process, such as indexes, APIs, and blockchain explorers.

 Commenting on the roadmap, a Reddit post on the official Tezos subreddit reads, the Tezos foundation will be “supporting initiatives put forward by the community in their efforts to advance Tezos”

 In conclusion, Tezos has shown its resilience and is one of the most innovative smart contract enabled platforms with top-end security features.
 With its initial troubles seemingly left in the past, Tezos is now one of the most secure, institutional-grade smart contract platforms in existence.